-The search and search-related business primarily offers advertisers pay-for-click services, as well as online marketing services on Web directories operated by Sogou.
-Pay-for-click services enable advertisers' promotional links to be displayed on the Sogou search result pages and Sogou Website Alliance members' Internet properties where the links are relevant to the subject and content of such properties.
-Both pay-for-click services and online marketing services on Web directories operated by Sogou expand the distribution of our advertisers' promotional links and advertisements by leveraging traffic on Sogou Website Alliance members' Internet properties, including Web content, software and mobile applications.
+The search and search-related business consists primarily of search and search-related advertising services offered by Sogou.
+Search and search-related advertising services enable advertisers' promotional links to be displayed on Sogou's search results pages and other properties and third parties' Internet properties where the links are relevant to the subject and content of searches and such properties.
+Sogou's advertising services expand distribution of advertisers' promotional links and advertisements by leveraging traffic on third parties' Internet properties, including Web content, software, and mobile applications.
 Our search and search-related business benefits from our collaboration with Tencent Holdings Limited ("Tencent"), which provides us access to traffic and content generated from users of products and services provided by Tencent.

-Revenues generated by the search and search-related business are classified as search and search-related revenues in our consolidated statements of comprehensive income.
+Revenues generated by the search and search-related business are classified as search and search-related advertising revenues in our consolidated statements of comprehensive income.

-Sogou also engages in the other business, by offering IVAS primarily with respect to the operation of Web games and mobile games developed by third parties, as well as other products and services provided to users.
+Sogou also engages in the other business, by offering IVAS primarily with respect to the operation of Web games and mobile games developed by third parties, as well as by offering other products and services to users.
 Revenues generated by Sogou from the other business are classified as other revenues in our consolidated statements of comprehensive income.